How to start and run an enterprise in Norway

 How to start a sole proprietorship

 A sole proprietorship is a type of enterprise that you can start in Norway.
+When you run a sole proprietorship, you’re known as a self-employed person.

 To start a sole proprietorship, you must first register your enterprise in the Brønnøysund Register Centre.
 You'll need